 - Older Sidekick: By four years according to Oda, in yet another parallel with Zoro.

-- Only Sane Man: Killer is the most reasonable member of the Kid's pirates and is the one who tries to stop Kid, Apoo and Hawkins from arguing instead of forming an alliance like they should.
-During the assault at Onigashima, Killer takes this role much to his chagrin while dealing with Kid, Luffy and Zoro, who are rampaging and yelling at eachother for blowing up their cover.
+- Only Sane Man: Killer is the most reasonable member of the Kid's pirates and is the one who tries to stop Kid, Apoo, and Hawkins from arguing instead of forming an alliance like they should.
+During the assault at Onigashima, Killer takes this role much to his chagrin while dealing with Kid, Luffy, and Zoro, who are rampaging and yelling at each other for blowing their cover.

 - Perpetual Smiler: After being forced to eat a failed SMILE, he's now unable to stop smiling or laughing.
 Which is even more tragic since he previously wore a mask so nobody could see him like that.